Goodale vows ‘seamless collaboration’ by security agencies ahead of July 1

-Seven people, including 30-year-old B.C. woman Christine Archibald, were killed in the weekend terror attack that also left several others injured.
+Later at a joint news conference with Chilean President Michelle Bachelet, Trudeau would not specify if additional security measures will be required for Canada Day celebrations.

-Police said the attack began at about 10 p.m. local time Saturday, when three men drove a van into pedestrians on London Bridge.
+“We continue to look at every necessary measure to ensure that Canadians can be safe and can have confidence in their safety as we celebrate this wonderful anniversary as a country,” he said.

-Ottawa Mayor Jim Watson says Canada’s capital will do everything it can to prevent an attack when it hosts the country’s 150th birthday on July 1, but admits no amount of preparation can guarantee absolute safety.
+Ottawa Mayor Jim Watson admits no amount of preparation can guarantee absolute safety.

-“When you see a tragedy that took place in London and on London Bridge and in Manchester, you think could that happen here and sadly, the answer is yes,” Watson said on the weekend.
+“When you see a tragedy that took place in London and on London Bridge and in Manchester, you think, ‘Could that happen here?’ and sadly, the answer is yes,” Watson said on the weekend.
+“There’s no 100-per-cent solution to terrorism.”

-Intelligence gathering in advance of the Canada 150 celebrations and extreme vigilance during the Parliament Hill events will be key, said Chris Mathers, a former RCMP officer who now works as a crime and risk consultant.
+Intelligence-gathering in advance of the Canada 150 celebrations and extreme vigilance during the Parliament Hill events will be key, said Chris Mathers, a former RCMP officer who now works as a crime and risk consultant.

 “There will be people scanning the crowd,” Mathers said.
 “There will be tactical teams, there will be bomb-disposal teams.
 From now on at any large gathering, that’s what you’re going to have.
 It’s just inevitable.
 The costs are astronomical.”